 Piracy of Digital Content is now one of the most irritating problems regarding copyright and selling products online.
-This is seemingly more correct in the world of online course when people could just copy your course material and download your video lectures easily.
+This is seemingly more correct in the world of online courses when people could just copy your course material and download your video lectures easily.
 Although there’s no way to 100% prevent others from stealing your content, there are some methods to make it harder for people to copy your content.
 This article will examine all effective methods of anti-content theft, from disabling right-click to using pricey services from giant tech companies.

-1. Disabling Copy and Right-Click
+1. Disabling Copy and Right-Click Content

 One of the most common ways to copy content is to select content and press CTRL+C or Right click – copy.
-By prohibiting your users from doing these, you can prevent your content from being stolen for about 70-80% non-techies stealers.
+By prohibiting your users from doing these, you can prevent your content from being stolen for about 70-80% of non-techies stealers.

 How to disable Right Click?

 Normally, we would need a couple of lines of code and embed them into any page that you want to disable.
-However, WordPress has been a so powerful and flexible platform that there’s already people thought of that and gave you the solution.
+However, WordPress has been a so powerful and flexible platform that there’s already people who thought of that and given you the solution.
 All you need to do is to install a plugin, and it will do the hard work for you.

 Below is the list of add-ons that you can use to disable right-clicks: